MILWAUKEE RETIREE ASSOCIATION, INC.

 ARTICLE IV: MEETINGS

 SECTION A: TIME AND PLACE: Regular membership meetings shall be held twice a year at a time and place to be determined by the Board.
-Generally, these meetings will be held on the 4th Tuesday in March and the 1st Tuesday in October.
+Generally, these meetings will be held in the Spring and Fall of each year.

 Notification of regular membership meetings will be mailed to current members on file at least fifteen days (15) prior to the meeting.